sltrz/wave-executor/README.md

-# wave-executor
+# Byfron-Bypass
-Wave executor bypassed tested and working on 14/11/2024, disable antivirus before running these are false positives due to executor being compiled.
+Byfron-Bypass tested and working on 15/11/2024, disable antivirus before running due to false positives.